Nebraska woman's accused killer slashes his neck in courtroom horror: reports

 CLICK HERE TO GET THE FOX NEWS APP

 Prosecutors said the pair planned Loofe’s abduction and killing.
+Loofe and Boswell had matched on Tinder and went on a date in November 2017, a month before her remains were found, investigators said.

 Trail’s attorney said her death was an accident during a consensual sex fantasy.